-Sol Knopf is an award winning singer/songwriter and solo performer from the state of Delaware in the USA best known for his distinctive baritone voice and timeless original songs.
+Sol Knopf is an award winning singer/songwriter and solo performer from the state of Delaware in the USA.
+He is a 2022 inductee into the Delaware Rock n Roll Society's Hall of Fame.
+Sol is best known for his distinctive baritone voice and timeless original songs.
 His moving single “My Baby Girl” (co-written with Geri Smith) became one of the most requested, independently released, father/daughter dance songs across the USA and abroad in 2016.

 With over 7,000 performances in his career, Sol has been a mainstay in the Delaware music scene for 40 + years.
 One of the few true full-time musicians in Delaware over that span.